near-ndc/voting-v1/nominations/README.md

 Smart contract for nominations.
 [Specification](https://near-ndc.notion.site/Nominations-b4281e30ac4e44cfbd894f0e2443bc88?pvs=4)

-Smart contract is primarly used for NDC v1 Elections, but can be used also for other use cases (eg Kudos).
+Smart contract is primally used for NDC v1 Elections, but can be used also for other use cases (eg Kudos).

 ## Transactions